 What type of supervision is present during the infusions?

-An ER physician is present in the clinic for every patient’s infusion.
+An IHC physician is present in the clinic for every patient’s infusion.

 How much do iron infusions cost?